damianhakert/damianhakert.github.io/source/posts/2016-12-10-proposed-server-purchase-for-gitlab-com.html.md

 For now our CI Runners will stay in the cloud.
 They are much less sensitive to latency.

-Choosing a common node will mean that file storage servers will have too much CPU and that application servers will have to much disk space.
+Choosing a common node will mean that file storage servers will have too much CPU and that application servers will have too much disk space.
 We plan to remedy that by running everything on Kubernetes.
 This allows us to have a blended workload using all CPU and disk.
-For example we can file storage and background jobs on the same server, one is disk heavy and one is CPU heavy.
+For example we can combine file storage and background jobs on the same server since one is disk heavy and one is CPU heavy.
 We will start by having one workload per server to reduce complexity.
 This means that when we need to grow we can still unlock almost twice as much disk space and CPU by blending the workloads.
-Please note that this will be container based, to get maximum IO performance we'll not virtualize our workload.
+Please note that this will be container based, to get maximum IO performance we won't not virtualize our workload.

-N1 Shall we spead the database servers amoung different chassis to make sure they don't all fail when one chassis fails?
+N1 Shall we spread the database servers among different chassis to make sure they don't all fail when one chassis fails?

 N2 Does Ceph handle running 60 OSD nodes well or can this cause problems?